-You can run DBeaver on Windows, Linux, and macOS.
-It has a free and open-source as well an enterprise edition.
-You can buy the standard license for enterprise edition at $149.
-The free version is good enough for most companies.
-Especially most of the DBeaver users tell its free edition is better than pgAdmin.
+You can run DBeaver on Windows, Linux, and macOS, and easily connect DBeaver PostgreSQL with or without SSL.
+It has a free open-source edition as well an enterprise edition.
+You can buy the standard license for enterprise edition at $199, or by subscription at $19/month.
+The free version is good enough for most companies, as many of the DBeaver users will tell you the free edition is better than pgAdmin.

-DBeaver Cost: Free community, $149 standard licenseWhich Is the Best #PostgreSQL GUI?
-2019 ComparisonClick To Tweet
+DBeaver Pricing: Free community, $199 standard licenseWhich Is the Best #PostgreSQL GUI?
+2021 ComparisonClick To Tweet

 Navicat is an easy-to-use graphical tool that targets both beginner and experienced developers.
 It supports several database systems such as MySQL, PostgreSQL, and MongoDB.
 One of the special features of Navicat is its collaboration with cloud databases like Amazon Redshift, Amazon RDS, Amazon Aurora, Microsoft Azure, Google Cloud, Tencent Cloud, Alibaba Cloud, and Huawei Cloud.